 This guide will go over the highest-paying pharmacy technician jobs and which states and cities pharmacy technicians make the most in.

 Highest-Paying Pharmacy Technician Jobs

 The national average salary for pharmacy technicians is about $36,740 per year or $17.66 per hour.
 This can change based on the type of work you do, your location, and your experience.

-Checking local job listings can give you the most up-to-date salary information for pharmacy technicians in your area.
+Checking local job listings can give you the most up-to-date salary information for types pharmacy technicians in your area.

 Before we dive in, you’re interested in becoming a certified pharmacy technician, check out our 4-Month Online Pharmacy Technician Certification Course that only costs $1,999 and includes an in-person externship, career coaching, and a 100% moneyback guarantee.

 Some of the highest-paying pharmacy technician jobs include: